Meet HeadSpin at MWC Barcelona 2025 in Fira Gran Via, Barcelona from Mar 3 - 6.

 For instance, if you need to test a login functionality, you would write a Selenium test to enter the username and password into the appropriate fields and click on the login button.
 Selenium would automatically execute those actions on the browser and report any errors.

-Importance of testing in Selenium
+Importance of automation testing with Selenium

 Selenium has become a cornerstone in web application testing due to its flexibility, ease of use, and robust capabilities.
 Here are some key reasons why testing in Selenium is important: